Clinically Reviewed on: 02/02/2023 10:00 am by Dr. Olalekan Otulana (Advanced Practitioner)

 In addition, you could have a routine of drinking alcohol at home, removing yourself from this environment will remove one element of your habit whilst you focus on recovery.

-Alcohol rehab and Alcoholics Anonymous (AA) should not be directly compared or offered as an alternative to one another.
-Alcohol rehab aims to assist people who are suffering from acute alcoholism.
+Alcohol rehab and Alcoholics Anonymous (AA) should not be directly compared or offered as an alternative to one another, in fact they work best as a pairing together.

-Alcoholics Anonymous and alcohol rehab are complementary to one another.
-AA intends to assist people who are already in recovery and who now wish to avoid relapse.
-Both strengthen each other, and we strongly advise you to attend AA meetings once your alcohol rehab programme has concluded.
+Alcoholics Anonymous and alcohol rehab are complementary to one another, AA intends to assist people who are already in recovery and who now wish to avoid relapse.
+Both strengthen each other, and we strongly advise you to attend AA meetings once your alcohol rehab programme has concluded alongside your free aftercare.

 As part of most after-care packages, people will be introduced to the benefit of attending weekly Alcoholics Anonymous meetings.
 By attending these meetings you can reduce the risk of relapse and gather community support from other people who have endured the same troubles.
 Although it can be nerve-wracking when you don’t know what to expect at an AA meeting, meetings are inclusive and supportive.